ddmee/emanote/content/2022-03-06_1030_computational_complexity.md

 Time: Size of the input -> Number of Steps computational will take

 A step is a computation that takes a constant time.
 So steps are not variable.
 They are a constant operations.
-E.g. an assignment, a variable access, addition etc.
+E.g. an assignment, a variable access, addition etc. If interested, can take a look at [python's operations time complexity here](https://wiki.python.org/moin/TimeComplexity)

 ## RAM model